 Don’t forget: As ResearchGate is a professional network, your profile photo and account should reflect this.
 Please don’t upload a photo of anyone (or anything) else!

-To block someone from following you, simply visit their profile, click on the Info tab, then click on Block researcher in the menu at the bottom right.
+To block someone from following you, simply visit their profile, click on the Experience tab, then click on Block researcher in the menu at the bottom right.

 Blocking someone means they'll be removed from your list of followers and won't be able to message you or see updates relating to you.
-Blocking works both ways, so your contact with them will be limited in the same way.
+They will not be notified of your action against them.
+However, blocking works both ways, so your contact with them will be limited in the same way.